Butlin's: Butlins in popular culture

 The 1947 film Holiday Camp was filmed mainly on location at Butlins Filey, although the establishing shot was of Butlins Skegness.

+The 1965 film Every Day's a Holiday was filmed on location at Butlin's Clacton, although most of the film was filmed on the camp, including scenes in the Crazy Horse Saloon and Fairground, additional scenes were filmed at Elstree Studios and along Clacton-on-Sea beach and seafront.

 During the 1980s the BBC produced a sitcom called Hi-de-Hi! set in "Maplin's", a farcical holiday camp loosely styled on Butlins.
 Its writers (Jimmy Perry and David Croft) had themselves been Redcoats at Butlins.
 A later documentary series called Redcoats followed Redcoats through their seasons at Butlins.

 In the film version of The Who's Tommy (1975) there is a 'Bernie's Holiday Camp' where Tommy's mother meets her new husband.
+The staff are also called green coats, which is a reference to Butlins' Redcoats.

 Butlins is mentioned in the lyrics of the song "Stay Free" on Give 'Em Enough Rope, the second album by The Clash.

 The 1987 Doctor Who TV serial "Delta and the Bannermen" was filmed mainly at the Butlins camp on Barry Island, Wales.
 The camp is referred to as the 'Shangri-La' holiday camp, run by 'Burton'.